vwbusguy/ibus-coptic/README.md

 I've largely followed Greek keyboard paradigms, with some phonetic exceptions.
 For instance, 'h' returns ϩ instead of ⲏ.

 ## Dependencies
 This keyboard is based on generating an ibus table.
-Therefore, you will need a system that uses ibus for managing input (ie, most modern Linux distrubitions).
+Therefore, you will need a system that uses ibus for managing input (ie, most modern Linux distributions).

 You will need to install:
 * ibus-setup